 be present in the room during the debate and the voting.

-In exceptional circumstances, such as where a conflict is very significant or likely to prevent a Committee member from regularly participating in discussions, it may be worth the Committee considering if it is appropriate for the person conflicted to resign from the Committee.
+In exceptional circumstances, such as where a conflict is very significant or likely to prevent a Committee member from regularly participating in discussions, it may be worth the Committee considering if it is appropriate for the person to resign from the Committee.

 6.2.
 What should be considered when deciding what action to take

 In deciding what approach to take, the Committee will consider: